YifanLiu2/ROEGEN-RecSys-24-EQR/README.md

 python -m src.Retriever.retrieverRunner -q query/path -e embeddings/path -o output/path --emb_type <gpt_or_st>
 ```

 - `-q, --query_path`: Path to the input file containing processed queries.
-This should be a pickle file that holds the prepared and structured query data.
+This should be a pickle file that holds the processed query from `QueryProcessor` module.
 - `-e, --embedding_dir`: Directory containing the embeddings that represent the textual data of the destination texts.
 - `-o, --output_path`: Path where the retrieval results will be stored.
-The output should be a JSON file.
-The format of the output is `{"query": {"city": (aggregate_score, {"aspect": (aspect_score, [top_chunks])})}}`, which provides scores and relevant text chunks for each city and query aspect.
+The output should be a JSON file that provides scores and relevant text chunks for each city and query aspect.
-- `--emb_type`: Specifies the type of embedder used to generate the embeddings.
-Available types are 'gpt' (GPT-based) or 'st' (Sentence Transformer-based).
+- `--emb_type`: Specify the type of the embedder.
+Available types: 'gpt' or 'st'.